Ketone Bodies (Urine)

 What other tests might I have along with this test?

 Your healthcare provider may also check for ketones in your blood if you have high

 levels of ketones in your urine.

-urine tests to check for these substances:
+or blood tests to check for these substances:

 What do my test results mean?